Government Contracts

 On November 29, 2019, the U.S. Small Business Administration (SBA) issued an extensive final rule that made numerous revisions to its small business regulations, including limitations on subcontracting and compliance with small business subcontracting plans.
 (See 84 Fed.
 Reg.
 65647-65666).
 This final rule, which becomes effective on December 30, 2019, implements provisions of the National Defense Authorization Acts (NDAA) of 2016 and 2017 and the Recovery Improvements for Small Entities After Disaster Act of 2015.
 The final rule makes multiple changes to the SBA’s regulations, the most significant of which are described below.

-• DOJ Announces Government Procurement Collusion Strike Force
+DOJ Announces Government Procurement Collusion Strike Force11.14/Alert

 On November 5, 2019, the Department of Justice (DOJ) announced the formation of a new Procurement Collusion Strike Force (PCSF) focusing on deterring, detecting, investigating and prosecuting antitrust crimes, such as bid-rigging conspiracies and related fraudulent schemes, which undermine competition in government procurement, grant and program funding.